vineelko/patina/docs/src/patina.md

 - Traditional SMM support.
 - "Dual Mode" drivers.
 For example, a driver that can run in both PEI and DXE (rarely used).

-The Rust DXE Core also sets up memory protections and requires a more accurately and comprehensively defined memory map.
+The Patina DXE Core also sets up memory protections and requires a more accurately and comprehensively defined memory map.
 The platform will likely need to describe more resources than before (via resource descriptor HOBs) so pages can be mapped correctly and UEFI code that violates memory protections will need to be fixed.
 For example, null pointer dereference detection and stack guard are active so code (C DXE driver or a third-party option ROM) will have memory